MicrosoftDocs/VBA-Docs/Language/Concepts/Forms/import-or-export-a-toolbox-page.md

 # Import or export a Toolbox page

-1. Right-click the tab of any page in the Toolbox.
+1. Right-click the tab of any page in the **[Toolbox](../../reference/user-interface-help/toolbox.md)**.
 If you import a page, it will be inserted after this page.

 2. Do one of the following:

-      - To import a page, choose  **Import Page**.
-Then select the name of the page file you want to import.
+   - To import a page, choose **Import Page**, and then select the name of the page file that you want to import.

-  - To export a page, choose  **Export Page**.
-Then enter a name for the file that will store a copy of the Toolbox page.
+   - To export a page, choose **Export Page**, and then enter a name for the file that will store a copy of the Toolbox page.
 Exporting a page does not remove it from the Toolbox.

-3. Click OK.
+3. Choose **OK**.

 ## See also